geniucker-dev/notes/ECE 120/Lec 01/Lec 01.md

 - Easier to make effective use of abstractions and to improve those abstractions.
 - Our students have been successful based on this approach (alumni feedback).

-# Read the Wiki Every Day
+## **Read the Wiki Every Day**
 <https://canvas.illinois.edu/courses/34302>
 You can find:
 - announcements from course staff
-- course info
+- course info and timing
+- assignments, solutions, exams, and due dates
+- a place for exchangeing info
+    - ask any non-personal questions here
--
+    - do not post answers

 ## What to Read (and What Not to Read)
 Reading materials: